coldborne/CombatSandboxWithBugs/docs/test-cases/capture/capture-point-progress.md

 ### Expected Result
 Capture progress increased by an amount equal to "number of seconds * number of captures per second".

+3. exit the point capture zone

+### Expected Result
+Capture progress stops and starts to roll back to 0 by an amount equal to "number of seconds * number of captures per second".